killabytenow/dwm-scripts/README.md

 Your list of applications in dmenu
 ----------------------------------

   The 'dmenu' program is also wrapped by the 'dmenu-wrapper' script.
+It shows a list of predefined programs and allows to launch arbitrary programs (if the user input is not found in the list of alternatives, it tries to execute it).

   The list of options presented by 'dmenu' are configured in the 'dmenu' config file.
 This file will be searched in the following places (in this order):